carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 To construct the first pangenome, several _Streptococcus_ strains were considered.
 Let us search the genome of _Streptoccocus agalactie 515_, one of the original strains.
-`ncbi-douwnload` tool required the strain 515 with the flag `-S 515`, the format selected will be fasta.
+`ncbi-download` tool required the strain 515 with the flag `-S 515`, the format selected will be fasta.
 ~~~
 ncbi-genome-download --formats fasta --genera "Streptococcus agalactiae" -S 515 -n bacteria